 Grant applications must be submitted between January 1st-March 1st of each year.
 If deadline date falls on a weekend applications must be received on the last business day.
 Presenting a project for review will involve a multi-step process:

 Eligible applicants are invited to submit an application.
-Application can be found on our website tualatinvalley.org or through emailing ariel@wcva.org.
-Applicants may submit supplemental information and letters of support; however the application must be completed in full.
+Application can be found on our website tualatinvalley.org or through emailing the Grant Administrator, Ariel Kanable, at ariel@wcva.org.
+Applicants may submit supplemental information and letters of support (three maximum); however the application must be completed in full.
 Applications will be accepted between January 1st-March 1st, with evaluation in March and grant awards given in April.
 The application will gather information about the project, including:

 Organizational information